mantlebee/vuebee-common/README.md

 # vuebee-common

-Types and utils method for Typescript projects.
+Common types, utils and models for Typescript projects.